SimiAlex/AlienInvasion/README.md

 The player shoots and destroys the aliens.
 If the player shoots all the aliens, a new fleet appears that moves faster than the previous fleet.
 If any alien hits the player’s ship or reaches the bottom of the screen, the player loses a ship.
 If the player loses three ships, the game ends.

-Must have Python3 and Pygame
+Must have: Python3 and PyGame.

-Enjoy
+Enjoy!